briandenicola/eShopOnAKS/docs/prerequisites.md

 Github Codespaces
 =============
 Github Codespaces is a cloud-based development environment that you can access from anywhere.
-It is a great way to get started with the eShop project without having to install any tools on your local machine.
-You can use the following steps to get started with Github Codespaces:
+It is a simple to get started with the eShop project without having to install any tools on your local machine.
+The CodeSpace environment has been configured with the with [Github Copilot](https://github.com/features/copilot) Visual Studio Code extension.
+Copilot can help you write code, suggest code completions, and even write entire functions for you.
+It is a great tool to help you get started with the eShop project.

+You can use the following link to launch a Codespaces configured for this project:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/briandenicola/eShopOnAKS?quickstart=1)

+> * **Note:** _Codespaces and Copilot require additional licenses and fees.
+Please review the [GitHub Pricing](https://github.com/pricing)_
 <p align="right">(<a href="#prerequisites">back to top</a>)</p>

 Firewall